eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 'inf' for infinity.
 Recognised units: ns, us, ms, s, min, hr, day.

 The default value is: "100 ms".

+#### //CycloneDDS/Domain/Internal/HeartbeatInterval[@max]
+Number-with-unit

+This attribute sets the maximum interval for periodic heartbeats.

+Valid values are finite durations with an explicit unit or the keyword 'inf' for infinity.
+Recognised units: ns, us, ms, s, min, hr, day.

+The default value is: "8 s".

+#### //CycloneDDS/Domain/Internal/HeartbeatInterval[@min]
+Number-with-unit

+This attribute sets the minimum interval that must have passed since the most recent heartbeat from a writer, before another asynchronous (not directly related to writing) will be sent.

+Valid values are finite durations with an explicit unit or the keyword 'inf' for infinity.
+Recognised units: ns, us, ms, s, min, hr, day.

+The default value is: "5 ms".

+#### //CycloneDDS/Domain/Internal/HeartbeatInterval[@minsched]
+Number-with-unit

+This attribute sets the minimum interval for periodic heartbeats.
+Other events may still cause heartbeats to go out.

+Valid values are finite durations with an explicit unit or the keyword 'inf' for infinity.
+Recognised units: ns, us, ms, s, min, hr, day.

+The default value is: "20 ms".

 #### //CycloneDDS/Domain/Internal/LateAckMode